 For sizing information, watch the video Determine Your Glove Size or see the picture with the hand.

-1. Top Notch Leather - these gloves are made from the best Italian Lamb Suede Glove Leather on the market.
+1. Top-Notch Suede Leather - these gloves are made from the best Italian Lamb Suede Glove Leather on the market.
 The raw skins are sourced in Ethiopia and South Africa because they are the softest and most flexible ones.
 Unlike other leathers, glove leather has to be flexible, and subtle.
 On top of that our leathers are beautifully soft, and the suede finish is one-of-a-kind.
 It is difficult for men to find suede gloves these days, let alone in this sophisticated warm color.

 2. Perfect Fit & Elegance These gloves are hand cut and the sewn together by expert glove artisans.
 Unlike our handsewn gloves, which are a little bit bulkier because of the nature of hand stitching, these ones are sewn by an artisan using a machiner for the best fit and most clean and elegant look.
 As such these gloves are perfect for any business man or better yet any man who values elegance.

 3. Button Closure Traditionally, gloves were closed with a button at the wrist, whereas today this feature has all but disappeared.
 Fort Belvedere reintroduces this classic feature, as a leather covered button glove will hug the wrist and sit neatly under a coat sleeve.
 You can wear them in a classic manner or nonchalantly unbuttoned, with a touch of sprezzatura.